 The last decade has seen another raft of changes for the company.

-Adam Smith has joined the company and works alongside Tom with the day to day running, and the trading side of the business.
+Adam Smith joined the company and runs the Stone St yard, and works alongside Tom with the trading side of the business.

 The company has invested heavily in new technology, now trading through Trade Me, Facebook and their Website.

-Bill Rietveld and Alida are still somewhat involved with the company.
+Bill Rietveld is still somewhat involved with the company.
 Bill still enjoys going to auctions and can be found in the yard from time to time, calling in to see how things are going.

 The focus these days is industrial machinery and supplies - both second hand, and new surplus.
-A recent addition to the business is that certain sizes of new steel are stocked and can be purchased by the metre, rather than in full lengths.
+A recent addition to the business is that certain sizes of new steel and non-ferrous metals are stocked and can be purchased in short pieces, rather than in full lengths.